Hey Kids (Start Here)

 The kids rage in a muted chorus.

 Now what?
-His brain asks, sounding both relieved and disdainful.
+His brain asks, relieved and disdainful.

-Newt walks away from the door, backing up a few steps on a vector perpendicular to the line of the Wall.
+Newt backs up a few steps on a vector perpendicular to the line of the Wall.
 The door is gray, shut with a deadbolt, made of a metal he can’t identify, and possessed of a handle rather than a knob.
-Its solid metal broken by sections of thin grating near the top and bottom comprised of a metal weave so tight he can’t see through it.
+Its solid metal is broken by sections of thin grating near the top and bottom comprised of a metal weave so tight he can’t see through it.

 He’s sure he can get inside; he’s just not sure why he’s sure.